reTHINK-project/specs/messaging-framework/stub-specification.md

 ```

 The Message is of type "update".
 Its "from" attribute must be the runtimeProtoStubURL that was provided as first parameter of the constructor.
 The "to" attribute is the runtimeProtoStubURL extended with "/status".

-The expected "value" parameter is either "connected" or "disconnected".
+The expected "value" parameter should be set according to state machine above.
 Optionally a reason can be specified that will be placed in the body of the message.

 If the connection to the MN is established via a Websocket, then the sending of the corresponding event messages can be triggered in the "open" and "close" handlers of the Websocket.

 ```
-_onWSOpen() { this._sendStatus("connected"); }
+_onWSOpen() { this._sendStatus("live"); }

 _onWSClose() { this._sendStatus("disconnected"); }
 ```

 ### The ProtoStub API